yang70/ivan_the_terribles_blog/README.md

 Well, I got some requirements from marketing to make sure we distinguish between published and unpublished posts.
 I made some changes to the html and css.

-But now QA is telling me I have some security vulnerabilities!
+But now security auditors are telling me I have some security vulnerabilities!
 They were able to use the strings below to hack my site!!!

 What do I do to fix it???